bright/new-www/content/jobs/devops-engineer.md

 layout: job
 title: "DevOps Engineer "
 subtitle: "ONGOING"
+description: We are looking for a DevOps Engineer who would like to work with our experienced and ambitious development team.
 hours: Full-time
 salary: "12 000 - 15 000 PLN + VAT (B2B) or 10 000 - 12 500 PLN gross (UoP)"
 salary_min: 12000